-The Federal Supplemental Educational Opportunity Grant, is a federal grant available to undergraduates demonstrating exceptional financial need.
+The Federal Supplemental Educational Opportunity Grant, is a federal grant available to undergraduate students demonstrating exceptional financial need.
 Exceptional financial need is defined as those students with the lowest expected family contribution who will also receive a Pell Grant in that year.
 Eligibility is determined by the Financial Aid Office based upon analysis of the FAFSA.
 The average FSEOG award at Keene State is $600.

 NH State Grant Programs